cocos/cocos-docs/en/scripting/modules/example.md

-# Example: External Module Usage Case
+# External Module Usage Case

+This section provides examples of how to use npm modules in Cocos Creator projects.
 To obtain `npm`, please refer to the [How to Get npm Packages](./config.md) documentation.

 ## ESM and CJS Interaction Rules